 Campral is an oral tablet that is made up of acamprosate.
 This drug can be bought as its brand name (Campral) or purchased just as Camprals main active ingredient (the generic alternative) as acamprosate.
 The generic may be different in appearance and price but both are made up of acamprosate.
 You can purchase both in 333mg doses.

-Campral is given to patients who recently quit drinking alcohol after becoming dependant on it and need help continuing to stay clean of it.
+Campral is given to patients who recently quit drinking alcohol after becoming dependent on it and need help continuing to stay clean of it.
 This is done in combination with behavior modification therapy and counseling support.
 This drug can only reach full effectiveness if the person taking it has already quit drinking, it will not help a person to quit drinking.
-It will also be less effectiveness if the person is also addicted to other drugs beside alcohol.
+It will also be less effective if the person is also addicted to other drugs besides alcohol.

 Often times when a person is dependent on alcohol, it is due to a chemical imbalance in the brain.
 Campral works by correcting this imbalance in the brain.